 Henderson actually relates a tale from Kempnerland in which a miller tried to get his former redcap back.
 Having given him clothes as a reward, he missed his servant.
 He knew that the Kaboutermannekin crossed a particular bridge every evening, so he lay in wait.
 A procession of them passed over the bridge, with his former sprite bringing up the rear.
 He still proudly wore his new clothes.
 The miller pounced, trying to grab the redcap.
 A voice, sounding remarkably like his wife, cried for help from the river, so the miller turned away.
 The Kaboutermannekin all vanished (1879: 250).
 It’s a far cry indeed from the Scottish Redcap.

-If you find yourself in the presence of a redcap, don’t try to run.
+Still, if you find yourself in the presence of a redcap, don’t try to run.
 Hold up a crucifix if you have one (or make one using two long objects, Peter Cushing-style).
 Quote scripture, if you know any.

 With any luck, he’ll disappear and you can come back here to tell me all about it!